kechan/YoloV2POC/README.md

 processing.
 For now, I think this is true for model created with "Create ML".
 Since the pre-trained model is from Keras, I have yet to figure out this out.
 The custom layers are written using Accelerate Framework.
 Presumably, written them in lower level code or Metal
 Performance Shader will speed things up.
-Currently, it takes roughly 250-300ms to complete an inference, which is too slow for the purpose of live stream and tracking for moving objects.
+Currently, it takes roughly 250-300ms to complete an inference, which is too slow for the purpose of live stream and tracking moving objects.